an-andrey/an-andrey.github.io/_pages/about.md

   - /about.html
 ---

 I'm Andrey Ambartsumov, a passionate second year Honours Statistics & Computer Science Student at McGill.
+I'm curious, driven, and constantly learning.
+My current goal is to learn as much as I can and pursue my Masters at Mila.

-I'm interested in Machine Learning, especially in Deep Learning.
-On this website, you can find the projects that I've worked on or am working on, download my CV, and get any other information necessary about me!
+I'm particulary interested in Machine Learning, especially in Deep Learning, but always open to getting any research experience.
+On this website, you can find the projects that I've worked on, or currently working on, download my CV, and get any other information necessary about me!